 If you are in an accident with an uninsured or underinsured driver, you may feel like you are stuck bearing the brunt of the financial consequences of the accident.
 But you have options.

 Your attorney will investigate the defendant’s financial position and determine the best strategy for covering your damages.
 You may be able to seek compensation from your insurance company, or pursue an action against the uninsured driver.
 You may successfully reach a settlement with the uninsured driver to cover the damages in excess of what your insurance company will cover.
 Even after you reach a settlement with the uninsured at-fault driver, you will need legal assistance to actually collect the money due to you.
 You may move to have the uninsured driver’s license and vehicle registration suspended until the negotiated settlement is paid up.
-Zarzaur Law can help you get the legal power you need to effect collection through processes like garnishing their wages or bank account, seizing personal property, or suspension of license and registration.
+The experienced injury attorneys at Zarzaur Law can help you get the legal power you need to effect collection through processes like garnishing their wages or bank account, seizing personal property, or suspension of license and registration.

 There are different reasons why drivers are uninsured or underinsured.
 They could either forget to keep up with their payments or may not be financially capable of paying their insurance premiums.
 A person who is unable to keep up with their car insurance payments is unlikely to have a huge resource base from which to pay for your damages.
-This can be challenging a situation to be in, but your lawyer will know best how to handle it.
+This can be challenging a situation to be in, but your injury attorney will know best how to handle it.

 4. Can I get a rental car and does the at-fault drive have to pay for it?